-- Main Claim (THESIS): Universal health care should be implemented because it is more beneficial to the people than a single payer system. - Sub-Claim: A universal healthcare system will provide lower cost for services. - Counter Claim: Implementing universal health care will create a situation where people will abuse the system and cause an overuse of resources. - Counter Evidence: A study published in Science found that of 10,000 uninsured Portland, Oregon residents who gained access to Medicaid, 40% made more visits to emergency rooms. - Source Citation In-text: (Taubman, et al). - Refutation:
+- Claim: A universal healthcare system will provide lower cost for services. - Counter Claim: Implementing universal health care will create a situation where people will abuse the system and cause an overuse of resources. - Counter Evidence: A study published in Science found that of 10,000 uninsured Portland, Oregon residents who gained access to Medicaid, 40% made more visits to emergency rooms. - Source Citation In-text: (Taubman, et al). - Refutation:

 Although universal health care will decrease cost for medical services, it will create abuse and overuse of the system.
-A study published in Science magazine reports, "Medicaid coverage significantly increases overall emergency use by 0.41 visits per person, or 40% relative to an average of 1.02 visits per person" (Taubman, et. al).
-Placed on a national scale, these numbers will likely affect the US budget and cause diminish in resources.
-This in and of itself is definitely a concern.
-However, the flip side of those numbers show 60% having access to healthcare which is necessary for a healthy lifestyle.
-It seems that finding ways to regulate overuse is more logical of a solution than denying it all together.
+A study published in Science magazine reports, Medicaid coverage significantly increased overall emergency visits by 40% for each person, "relative to an average of 1.02 visits per person" (Taubman, et. al).
+Placed on a national scale, these numbers will likely affect the US budget and cause an economic deficit.
+In fact, according to the Committee for a Responsible Federal Budget, a strain on the economy can result in long term financial effects such as inflation ("Inflation 2022").
+This is definitely a concern because an economic shortfall implies the pockets of each person will be stretched.
+However, high emergency room visits are temporary and will decrease over a period of time.
+Most importantly, access to healthcare establishes a strong workforce.
+A healthy workforce increases tax revenue and that will boost the economy and help fund any potential deficit.
+It seems finding ways to regulate overuse is more logical of a solution than denying it all together.